2018/2019 Komen Memorial

 Grant Title: Breast Cancer Screening Program for Lake County Women Ages 40-49

-The breast cancer screening program at the Lake County Health Department and Community Health Center (LCHD/CHC) will provide breast cancer screening services to at least 176 uninsured women who are 40-49 years old and live in Lake County.
-The women who participate in the screening program will receive an initial mammogram screening and coordination of care to ensure follow-up for abnormal results (diagnostic mammograms and annual re-screenings).
+With Komen funds, the Lake County Health Department and Community Health Center (LCHD/CHC) will provide breast cancer screening to at least 34 uninsured women who are 40-49 years old and live in Lake County.
+The women who participate in the screening program will receive an initial mammogram screening as well as coordination of care to ensure follow-up for abnormal results.
 Studies have shown that early detection is the best way to decrease mortality and morbidity caused by breast cancer and that the risk of developing breast cancer begins to rise after the age of 40.
-Funding from Susan G. Komen Memorial Affiliate creates access for uninsured women between 40-49 years of age.
+Funding from the Komen Breast Cancer Foundation creates access for uninsured women between 40-49 years of age.
 Otherwise, these women would have to postpone services until age 50 due to limitations in other available funding sources.
+As an access-oriented project, LCHD/CHC tracks the number of participants who benefit from Komen funding as well as screening and follow-up outcomes for these women.

 Project Director: Cathy Larsen Phone: (815) 433-3366 E-Mail: email@example.com